spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

 14. Repeat step 13 for each pack you want to install.

-You now have completed the preperation steps for an airgap installation.
+You now have completed the preparation steps for an airgap installation.
 Check out the [Validate](#validate) section to ensure the airgap setup process completed successfully.

 ## Validate